Please read this policy and if you have any questions contact us.

 - Prevent further unauthorised access to the system.

-- Reset passwords if accounts and / or passwords have been compromised.
+- Reset passwords if accounts and / or passwords are at Risk.

 - Isolate the causes of the data breach in the system, and where applicable, change the access rights to the compromised system and remove external connections to the system.